iturdikulov/notes/zettelkasten_notes_type.md

 I use some templates/note types with [[Zettelkasten]].
 I will update it as I improve my workflow.
 To set note type need just to apply note type tag.

-All new note have a `- inbox` tag, this allowing to use [[spaced_repetition|spaced repetition]] system to continuously review and work with notes.
+All new note have a `- inbox` tag, this allowing to use [[spaced_repetition]] system to continuously review and work with notes.

 I configured [SilentVoid13/Templater](https://github.com/SilentVoid13/Templater)
 plugin with some predefined templates.
 To create new note need to use `M-n`